marcfarssac/Offline-App-with-Room-LiveData-and-Backend-Repository/README.md

 - Save items as favourites and these retained across app restarts, kill or catalog refresh
 - Share items.
 The user will be able to select one or more items and share the selection via other Apps.
 - Infinite scroll.
-The App shall lazy load more items
+The App shall lazy load more items (Paging)
 - Add more filtering options, not only popularity, such as Year, Genre, Keywords.
 - Transition.
 Ability to provide smooth transitions between screens and states.